Grassroots Systems: Concept, Examples, Implementation and Applications: Grassroots Protocols

-Unlike \AD, in the \GD protocol dissemination occurs only among friends.
-Moreover, agents are free to choose their friends, hence adding more agents to the group does not invalidate agent liveness and thus the protocol is non-interfering.
+The \AD protocol is asynchronous and interactive, and this is also true of \GD.
+But, unlike \AD, in the \GD protocol dissemination occurs only among friends, defined below.
+Moreover, agents are free to choose their friends.
+Hence, additional agents may be ignored by a given group of agents without violating agent liveness, implying that \GD is also non-interfering and thus grassroots, as proven below.

 We assume a given \emph{payloads function} $\calX$ that maps each set of agents $P$ to a set of payloads $\calX(P)$.
 For example, $\calX$ could map $P$ to all strings signed by members of $P$; or to all messages sent among members of $P$, signed by the sender and encrypted by the public key of the recipient; or to all financial transactions among members of $P$.
 Remember that here $P$ are not `miners' serving transactions by other agents, but are the full set of agents participating the in protocol.